 The main premise of the book deals with relationship addiction and describes loving “too much” as a pattern of thought and behavior which certain women develop as a response to problems from childhood.
 The author views these women as destructive as heroin users jabbing needles in their arms.
-The characteristics of women who love too much are those that come from a dysfunctional home of alcohol abuse or other drugs (prescribed or illicit), growing up around the compulsive behaviour of a parent, and domestic abuse.
+The characteristics of women who love too much are those that come from a dysfunctional home of alcohol abuse or other drugs (prescribed or illicit), growing up around the compulsive behavior of a parent, and domestic abuse.
 Furthermore, a child treated as an adult and raised to the level of a parent, heavily burdened with too much responsibility, can grow up as a woman who loves “too much”.

 Unstable and Needy Relationships